-If you follow us on social media, you will probably have seen images of our experiments in progress!
-Alongside the creation of our clothes, we continue to make headway with our textile recycling project, which is important to the whole team.
-So here's an update on the development of the project, our ideas and what's coming soon!
+You may have seen images of experiments underway on our social media!
+In parallel with our clothing production, we continue to advance our textile recycling project, which is important to the entire team.
+Here is an update on the project's development, our ideas, and what's coming soon!
 To find out how the project came to be, read or re-read this article (https://atelier-b.ca/en/blogs/blog/un-projet-deconomie-circulaire).

 Playing with colours